vcc-csc212/sm21/_docs/labs/lab08/lab08.md

 6. Download [lab08.cpp](/sm21/labs/lab08/template-code/lab08.cpp)
 7. Implement `readCSV()` keeping only the data necessary to answer your dataset's two questions (from task item 4) and inserting it appropriately into `mySet` or `myMap`
 	- Remember that in general, **sets** can be used to answer questions such as "How many unique values of a specific type?" or "Does a value exist or not?"; whereas, **maps** can be used to answer questions such as: "How many unique values of different types?" or "How does one value compare to another?"
-8. Answer the questions for your respective dataset using the built-in functions for maps and sets
+8. In `main()`, answer the questions for your respective dataset using the built-in functions for maps and sets
 	- Refer to the [documentation for std::map](https://www.cplusplus.com/reference/map/map/) as needed
 	- Refer to the [documentation for std::set](https://www.cplusplus.com/reference/set/set/) as needed
 9. Come up with **one question** you could ask about your data that can be answered by using a **set**.
 Describe how you would determine its answer using a **set**.